bwagner2-git/bwagner2-git.github.io/lab9.md

 ## Lab 9

 ### Scanning the Room
 To begin this lab I developed and implemented a method to rotate the car as slowly as I could around a point.
-I chose to do this using orientation control and what essentially ended up being just an integral controller.
+I chose to do this using angular speed control and what essentially ended up being just an integral controller.
 To do the control, I first passed in a target angular speed at which I wanted my car to rotate at over bluetooth.
 I then looked at the gyroscope value of the car and compared it to the target angular velocity.
 I subtracted the two and added this to a term which I then scaled and set as the PWM for the motor.
 This is summarized below.
 ```
 error=desiredAngularVelocity-measuredAngularVelocity;
 turnRate+=I*error; //adjust the turnrate